By the end of this chapter, you will be able to:

 Disparities in Opportunity for Health, Education, and Economic Success

 In the United States, the gap between the rich and poor is at an all-time high.
 Specifically, the median wealth of upper-income families was seven times greater than middle-income families and 75 times greater than lower-income families in 2016; for comparison purposes, the median wealth of upper-income families was 28 times the wealth of lower-income families in 1983 (Pew Research Center) (Kochhar & Cilluffo, 2017).
-There are also racial differences in wealth with Latinx and African-American families having disproportionately less wealth than White families (Kocchar & Cilluffo, 2017).
+There are also racial differences in wealth, with Latinx and African-American families having disproportionately less wealth than White families (Kocchar & Cilluffo, 2017).
 These economic and racial inequalities influence access to quality schooling, health care, and job opportunities.
-As indicated in Chapter 1, Jason et al. (2019) indicated that policy changes and increased political involvement are necessary to reduce these disparities.
+In Chapter 1, Jason et al. (2019) indicated that policy changes and increased political involvement are necessary to reduce these disparities.
 Further, they suggest that community psychologists examine ways to remove structural obstacles in order to reduce disparities.

 Aging and End of Life

 Issues of aging are generally understudied in psychology, and Moritsugu et al. (2014) encourage community psychologists to research and create interventions to help with enhancing the quality of life for our growing elderly population around the globe.
 Further, our society values life and vitality, and hence, discussions of death and dying are taboo.
 Community psychologists could do much to help individuals and their families and communities better deal with and face death and dying head on and support loved ones as they grieve.
 There are countless important global issues to address and populations to work with to make a difference – the choice is yours and will depend on where your passion lies.

 NEXT STEPS TO CONSIDER IN YOUR COMMUNITY PSYCHOLOGY CAREER